 NDIA, comprised of its Affiliates, Chapters, Divisions, and 1,600 corporate and 85,000 individual members, is a non-partisan, non-profit, educational association that has been designated by the IRS as a 501(c)3 nonprofit organization - not a lobby firm - and was founded to educate its constituencies on all aspects of national security.

-NDIA formed from a merger between the American Defense Preparedness Association, previously known as the Army Ordinance Association, founded in 1919, and the National Security Industrial Association, founded in 1944.
+NDIA formed from a merger between the American Defense Preparedness Association, previously known as the Army Ordnance Association, founded in 1919, and the National Security Industrial Association, founded in 1944.
 For nearly 100 years, NDIA has provided a platform through which leaders in government, industry and academia can collaborate and provide solutions to advance the national security and defense needs of the nation.

 NDIA Vision Statement

 NDIA is the trusted leader among Defense and National Security Associations.

 NDIA Mission Statement

 - Champion issues that contribute to the strength, resiliency, and capacity of the industrial base

 - Build a vigorous, responsive, and collaborative community in support of Defense and National Security

 - Convene legal and ethical forums for exchange of ideas, information, view points and capabilities